Prato: Sport

-Transportation
+Transport

 Train

 The city of Prato is crossed by two railway lines: the Viareggio-Florence Railroad and the Bologna-Florence Railways.
 The first is a regional line that connects it with Florence and western Tuscany, while the second is part of the Milan-Naples ridge and is one of the most important Italian railway lines.
 Prato is therefore served by some long-distance trains.

 There are three railway stations in the city: